CS241 Tool Summary

 Web version

-This tool takes a CFG component representing a non-augmented grammar on standard input, augments the CFG, and produces a file representing the augmented CFG and its SLR(1) DFA, suitable for use as a test input for the SLR(1) parser you will write on Assignment 5.
+This tool reads a CFG component representing a non-augmented grammar from standard input, augments the CFG, and produces a file representing the augmented CFG and its SLR(1) DFA, suitable for use as a test input for the SLR(1) parser you will write on Assignment 5.

 The output contains, in order: